michelle011/flixster/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+Shout out to Adriana and Eva!
+They have been really nice and helpful while we work things out and offer suggestions together.
+Also shoutout to Moe for the topic review lesson on Thursday, it really helped me better understand important concepts and also see what correct syntax looks like.